aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to PPS or Online App" h2="Export DOCX to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement for many businesses.
+For example, converting a DOCX file to a PPS file can be useful for creating presentations from existing documents.
+This can save time and effort, as well as ensuring that the presentation is consistent with the original document.

+<h2>How Aspose.Total Helps for DOCX to PPS Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCX to PPS conversion while using two of it's APIs.
-Load your DOCX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCX to PPS files.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOCX file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a PPS file.
+This process is quick and easy, and can be automated to save time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}